smiletrl/micro_ecommerce/README.md

 Three databases are used at this moment, Redis, PostgresSQL, MongoDB(to be implemented).

 Check below links for service details.
 These services are not complete now, but should provide a basic idea on the way.
-More is coming^

 - [Customer](https://github.com/smiletrl/micro_ecommerce/tree/master/service.customer)
 - [Cart](https://github.com/smiletrl/micro_ecommerce/tree/master/service.cart)